-- Adopt a solution that continuously monitors and controls enforcement, such as an agnostic video security system that integrates with existing business systems (POS, shift management, drive-thru, sensors), and can be accessed and searched remotely.
+- Adopt a solution that continuously monitors and controls enforcement, such as an agnostic cloud video security system that integrates with existing business systems (POS, shift management, drive-thru, sensors), and can be accessed and searched remotely.

-That third option provides you with the most efficient and cost-effective way to achieve a 360-degree view of how compliant your operations truly are, 24 hours a day.
+That third option provides you with the most efficient and cost-effective way to achieve a 360-degree view of how compliant your day-to-day operations truly are, 24 hours a day.